Your Transition Guide to Off-Campus Student Living

 Managing expenses is key to a stress-free experience.
 Plan for rent, utilities, groceries, and other essentials.
 Track spending, set aside savings, and find small ways to cut costs.
 Unexpected expenses like car repairs, medical bills, or even replacing lost keys can pop up, so having a small emergency fund can help avoid last-minute financial stress.

-Rent, Utilities, and Hidden Costs
+Rent, Utilities, & Hidden Costs

 Rent is usually the biggest monthly expense, but there are other costs to keep in mind.
 Utilities like electricity, water, gas, and internet may or may not be included in the rent.
 Before signing a lease, ask what is covered and what you will be responsible for.
 Some properties also charge for parking, trash services, or renter’s insurance.